-There is a formula that is used in many agreements with the IRS to determine your actual ability to pay.
+There is a formula used in many agreements with the IRS to determine your actual ability to pay.
 This formula helps set your monthly disposable income.
 The IRS will use this to help set a realistic monthly amount.
-There are monthly allowances for many categories that include your typical necessary items such as: car payments, house payments, food, vehicle costs including maintenance and fuel, life insurance, health insurance, etc. Form 433A also asks for any assets such as investments, real estate, and vehicle information such as make, model, mileage, and creditor.
+There are monthly allowances for many categories that include your typical necessary items such as car payments, house payments, food, vehicle costs including maintenance and fuel, life insurance, health insurance, etc. Form 433A also asks for any assets such as investments, real estate, and vehicle information such as make, model, mileage, and creditor.

 If not having a lien on your house or property is the most important part of your resolution, an installment agreement will probably not be your best choice.
 Even if you have agreed to terms that won’t full pay your balance, your old tax debts will continue to collect interest and penalties until they expire.
 BUT the notices threatening wage garnishments, wage levies, and bank levies will stop with an installment agreement!

-If your primary goal is to set up an affordable resolution that will keep the IRS from threatening you with more wage or bank levies, then an installment agreement could be the right resolution for you!
-To find your best resolution, fill out the confidential consultation request below or call 1-844-806-2648!
+If your primary goal is to set up an affordable resolution that will keep the IRS from threatening you with more wage or bank levies, an installment agreement could be the right resolution for you!
+To find your best resolution, fill out the confidential consultation request below or call 844-841-9857!